Contact Consumer Protection

 Occupants of boarding houses have diverse backgrounds.
 Many are vulnerable people on low incomes such as the unemployed, disability pensioners and single parents.
 However, students, seasonal workers, backpackers, fly in/fly out workers and retirees may also use boarding arrangements.
 There are also a few who choose this style of housing because of low establishment costs and flexibility.

-Comments are being sought on the Consultation Regulatory Impact Statement (CRIS).
+Comments were sought on the Consultation Regulatory Impact Statement (CRIS).

-The public consultation on this issue has been designed to gain a full understanding of the issues that may affect the boarding industry and those who choose this type of accommodation.
+The public consultation on this issue was been designed to gain a full understanding of the issues that may affect the boarding industry and those who choose this type of accommodation.

 The information provided will help determine what new laws, if any, are required to protect both the owners of the properties and the tenants who reside in them.